 Step 5: Collect Feedback and Improve your Restaurant Loyalty Program

 One of the best ways to encourage customer participation in a restaurant customer loyalty program is to collect and implement feedback from your guests.
-You can collect input from your customers directly using staff-feedback calls, guest surveys, front-of-house software, or use a digital loyalty program app.
+You can collect input from your customers directly using staff-feedback calls, guest surveys, a restaurant reservation and table management system, or use a digital loyalty program app.
 You can use any tool as long as it helps you digitally connect with your customers, and increase your orders/sales.

 The focus of a reward program should be on creating desire among customers and sparking a conversation.
 Use cohesive branding and rewards your customers will find valuable to ignite interest and participation in your loyalty program.